-Hired and non-owned auto insurance (HNOA) is a type of insurance for small business owners who rent or lease vehicles, or ask employees to use theirs for company errands.
+Hired and non-owned auto insurance (HNOA) is a type of insurance for small business owners who rent or lease vehicles, or ask employees to use their personal vehicles for business purposes.

 How does hired and non-owned auto insurance protect your business?

-If you or an employee gets into an accident with a leased, rented, or personal vehicle, hired and non-owned auto insurance will make sure any resulting lawsuits won’t bankrupt your business.
+If you or an employee gets into an accident while driving a leased, rented, or personal vehicle for business purposes, hired and non-owned auto insurance will make sure any resulting lawsuits won’t bankrupt your business.

-Hired and non-owned auto coverage pays for legal expenses that arise when you or an employee has an accident in a vehicle that's not owned by your business.
-It closes a gap with most commercial auto insurance policies in which coverage is excluded for accidents involving business use of vehicles not titled to the company.
+It covers legal expenses that result if you or an employee has an accident.
+It also closes a gap with most commercial auto insurance policies which excludes coverage for accidents involving business use of vehicles not titled to the company.

 If you or one of your employees is held liable for another person's property damage or injury, your insurance will cover attorney's fees, settlements, or court-imposed judgments.

 However, hired and non-owned auto insurance does not cover:

 - The costs to repair the leased, rented, or employee-owned car, van, or truck